-Murder Mystery: Redmond Police still seeking tips to solve New Year’s Eve homicide
+Murder Mystery: Reward raised to $5,000 to help solve New Year’s Eve shooting

 Three months ago this weekend, Redmond Police responded to a New Year's Eve celebration that had turned into a murder investigation.